DebugBundle

 Via Dashboard

-Navigate to Project Settings → Tokens to create and manage tokens through the web interface.
+Navigate to Project → Tokens to create and manage project tokens through the web interface.
+For static-only browser sites, fill Allowed browser origins when creating the token; enter one origin per line or comma-separated.
+The API stores those values as allowed_origins.

 Token Storage